Visualising international and European government bond market returns in R

-I first fetch data for the four main government bond markets, i.e. the US, the UK, Japan and Germany.
+I first fetch data for the four main government bond markets, i.e. the US, the UK, Germany, and Japan, from FRED.
 The graph nicely illustrates how interest rates on long-term government bonds declined since the 1980s-1990s, with Japanese and German 10-year government bonds even briefly dipping below zero in recent months.

 Another chart I frequently need is one showing European government bond yields.
 Again, FRED has all the necessary data.
 The graph nicely shows how government bond yields initially converged across Europe as the euro was introduced, and then diverged again from 2009 onward.
 Have a look at this script to see how all of this works in detail.